Information about the organisation of the practice and the staff in the team. More...

 Thamesmead Medical Associates welcome Comments and Suggestions.
 Please put your comments or suggestions in writing and address to Practice Manager.

 We have allocated a Named Accountable GP for all of our registered patients.
 New patients joining us will be advised of their Accountable GP at the point of registration.
 If you do not know who your named GP is, please ask a member of our reception team.

-The average pay for GPs working in Thamesmead Medical Practice in the last financial year was £47,303 before tax and National Insurance.
-This is for 4 full time GPs, 3 part time GPs and 1 locum GP who worked in the practice for more than six months.
+The average pay for GPs working in Thamesmead Medical Practice in the financial year 16/17 was £70,990 before tax and National Insurance.
+This is for 5 full time GPs and 5 part time GPs, and 1 part time locum GP who worked in the practice for more than six months.